ai03-2725/Voyager20/README.md

 * 2U positions can be replaced with 2x1U keys
 * Over-current and static discharge protection
 * Fully open-source
+* Note: This variant does not have USB Type-C or RGB underglow for obvious reasons.

 ### The Voyager PCB Family
 The Voyager PCBs offer fully featured PCBs fit for any keyboard, whether mass production or high-end.